bartekk3007/StringBuilder/README.md

 # StringBuilder
-Creating new strings more efficiently using StringBuilder in C#
+Creating new strings more efficiently using StringBuilder in C# with Append and ToString methods